hyperledger/firefly-signer/README.md

 ### JSON/RPC proxy

-The JSON/RPC proxy code was contributed by Kaleido, Inc.
+The JSON/RPC proxy and RLP encoding code was contributed by Kaleido, Inc.

 ### Cryptography